Durjoy001/Data-Structure-and-Algorithms/Pointers/Dynamic Memory Allocation/README.md

  * deallocates a block of memory on the heap
    - [x] **free**  - Any memory that is dynamically allocated remains allocated till the lifetime of the program, till the time the program is executing unless we explicitly de-allocate it and to de-allocate memory we have function free or delete.In Free function we just pass the starting address of memory block as argument. like free(A).Here A is pointer to integer which we have to declare for points to heap.
+ * If space is insufficient, allocation fails and returns a NULL pointer.
 #### code of these 4 function:
    [**malloc**](https://github.com/Durjoy001/Data-Structure-and-Algorithms/blob/master/Pointers/Dynamic%20Memory%20Allocation/malloc.c)
    [**calloc**](https://github.com/Durjoy001/Data-Structure-and-Algorithms/blob/master/Pointers/Dynamic%20Memory%20Allocation/calloc.c)